KSSwimmy/AWS-for-Beginners-/README.md

 **Firewalls** are used for security and we can place them in various different places in our network.

 Applying security at various different layers in our network is a security best practice.
-(See last of Firewall Slides for example {Layer table})
+(See slide 38 for example {Layer table})

 ---

-### API
+### API (Application Programming Interface)

+**So what is an API?**

+API is often known as a RESTful API and REST stands for Representational State Transfer and it uses the HTTP protocol, the very same protocol we use for browsing the internet from a web browser on our computer.

+APIs can then connect to various backend services like websites and application servers and databases.

+---

+# Section 4 Cloud Computing Concepts

+### Legacy IT/Traditional

+Data center building
+• Data center security
+• Physical IT hardware
+• Software licensing costs
+• Maintenance contracts
+• Power
+• Internet connectivity
+• Staff wages (design, build,
+operations, maintenance)

+---